Allen-Qiu/hrea/README.md

 # visualization

-This picture presents the encoded reviews in the Amazon dataset with categories.
+This picture presents the encoded reviews in the Amazon dataset with each color representing a category.

 ![alt text](visual.png)